sandstorm/serious-game-legacy/README.md

 DeepL is used for the translation, therefore you need to have an api key for it.
 For local development put the key in `.env`.
 For staging/production use e.g. gitlab variables or set the environment variable on the server.

+## Custom icon font with icomoon

+We use a custom icon font build with https://icomoon.io/app.
+Look at the Icons.md for more information: `DistributionPackages/MyVendor.AwesomeNeosProject/Resources/Public/Fonts`

 [//]: # (KICKSTART_INFO_SECTION__START)